dhanji/dhanji.github.io/src/main/resources/pages/skeu-ios.markdown

 metaphor closer by reminding you of facets of real world address books, calendars and notebooks.

 What everyone seems really mad about is that this just *doesn't look good*.
-Now I understand if the complaint is that stock iOS apps don't look good--I sortof agree with this, Calendar in particular is a bit ugly, in particular because of the color of its leather.
-You could make a similar argument for one or two of the others, but to pan all skeuomorphism as a result of this, is somewhat extreme.
-I'm not a designer but I disagree with the absolutism of this stance.
+Now I understand if the complaint is that stock iOS apps don't look good--I sortof agree with this, Calendar in particular is a bit ugly, mainly because of the color of its leather trim.
+You could make a similar argument for one or two of the others, but to pan all skeuomorphs as a result of this, is somewhat extreme.
+I'm not a designer but I disagree with the absolutism of such a stance.
-While I concede that these things are a matter of taste, and one nominally looks to the bright lights of an industry for direction on matters of taste--in this case I think they're burning the forest because they don't like a few trees.
+While I concede that these things are a matter of taste, and one nominally looks to the bright lights of an industry for direction on matters of taste--in this case I think they're burning the entire forest because they don't like a few trees.

 Take two of my favorite apps: [Penultimate](http://itunes.apple.com/au/app/penultimate/id354098826?mt=8) and [Things](http://itunes.apple.com/au/app/things-for-ipad/id364365411?mt=8).
 Both are fairly simple in what they do, and have close metaphors with the real world.
 Penultimate is a free form scratch pad, while Things is a task list.
 The former recalls the look and feel of a [Moleskine notebook](http://www.moleskineus.com/cahier-pocket-graph.html) and the latter, a ruled pad of checklists.